sshilpika/primenumbers-android-scala/README.md

 # TODO

+* improve UI
+* improve architecture
+* architectural diagram
+* testing
+* define task in a way that it can be decomposed!
+  (e.g. each task to check divisibility within a specific range)
-- Typed AsyncTask that hides the need to use AnyRef for input and progress values
+* typed AsyncTask that hides the need to use AnyRef for input and progress values
-- Testing
-- Make more functional
+* make more functional